Nopzen/pi.cluster.local/README.md

  - Cluster rack: [GeekPi Raspberry Pi Cluster Rack](https://www.amazon.com/GeeekPi-Cluster-Raspberry-Heatsink-Stackable/dp/B07MW24S61/)

  None of the links above are referal or affiliate links, it's just links to the products I use.

+ - Virtual Server (exit node) [Basic DigitalOcean Droplet](https://m.do.co/c/cf8ff7e86342) (Referal link)

+ The virtual server is only needed if you want to expose the cluster to the internet, and not exposing your own private ip address.

 ## Resources